(Superficial Parotidectomy; Total Parotidectomy)

 - Follow the instructions for caring for your drain.
 It will usually be removed in 2-4 days.

-- You may also need to return to the hospital to have the sutures removed.
+- You may also need to return to the doctor to have the sutures removed.
 This may be in 4-6 days.
 When the sutures are out, clean the area with mild soap and water.

 - Ask your doctor about when it is safe to shower, bathe, or soak in water.